arkency/posts/posts/2017-09-14-physical-separation-in-rails-apps.md

 You can just create a new directory for the bounded context files and keep the separation at this level.
 It can be at the top-level directory of your Rails app or at the level of `lib/`.
 This usually works fine, however you need to play a bit with Rails autoloading paths to make it work perfectly.

+This is probably the default option we choose for the Rails apps at Arkency.

 # Gems

 Another level is a gem.
 It can be still within the same app directory/repo, but you keep them in separate directories, but declare the dependency at the Gemfile level.